-Abhishek Mohanty is currently pursuing Masters in Politics: International and Area Studies from Jamia Millia Islamia, New Delhi.
-He completed his graduation with honours in International Relations from Central University of Jharkhand, Ranchi in the year 2017.
-He is a budding research scholar and has a lucid background in the discipline of International Relations and Area Studies.
+Abhishek Mohanty is pursuing Masters in Politics: International and Area Studies from Jamia Millia Islamia, New Delhi.
+He completed his graduation in International Relations from Central University of Jharkhand, Ranchi in 2017.
 His areas of research interests includes critical analysis of foreign policies and global issues of Indo-Pacific and Post-Soviet countries, international and regional institutions, world political history, religion in global politics and international election observation.
 He is also a student member of Kalinga Lanka Foundation.

 Alakh Ranjan is currently pursuing Masters in Politics and International Relations from Jamia Millia Islamia.
 He has completed his graduation in Journalism and Mass Communication from GGSIP University, New Delhi in 2017.
 He has a keen interest on media and has presented papers on various topics related to media.
 His areas of research interest are postcolonial studies and Indian foreign policy.